draios/sysdig-cloud-api/rest_api/notificationChannels.md

         **    `url`  slack incoming webhook url endpoint (https://api.slack.com/incoming-webhooks)
         * `PAGER_DUTY`
         **    `channel` pagerDuty channel name
-        **    `resolveOnOk` boolean flag to send a notification to resolve the incident in PD when the notification state changed from ACTIVE to OK
+        **    `notifyOnOk` boolean flag to send a notification to resolve the incident in PD when the notification state changed from ACTIVE to OK
-        **    `resolveOnResolve` boolean flag to send a notification when the user marks as resolved the notification in the SDC UI
+        **    `notifyOnResolve` boolean flag to send a notification when the user marks as resolved the notification in the SDC UI
         * `VICTOROPS`
-        **    `apiKey` mandatory api key retrieved from VictorOps integration settings page **    `routingKey` mandatory routing key retrieved from VictorOps integration settings page **    `resolveOnOk` boolean flag to send a notification to resolve the incident in VictorOps when the notification state changed from ACTIVE to OK
+        **    `apiKey` mandatory api key retrieved from VictorOps integration settings page **    `routingKey` mandatory routing key retrieved from VictorOps integration settings page **    `notifyOnOk` boolean flag to send a notification to resolve the incident in VictorOps when the notification state changed from ACTIVE to OK
-        **    `resolveOnResolve` boolean flag to send a notification when the user marks as resolved the notification in the SDC UI
+        **    `notifyOnResolve` boolean flag to send a notification when the user marks as resolved the notification in the SDC UI
         * `OPSGENIE`
         **    `url` mandatory url endpoint to send the notifications **    `notifyOnOk` boolean flag to receive a notification message when the notification state changed from ACTIVE to OK